davilavelderrainlab/neuRoDev/docs/3-Analysis_Tools.md

 <p class="caption">(\#fig:ch3-fig2)Single gene expression enrichment eTrace in corticogenesis.</p>
 </div>

 Moreover, it is possible to inspect not only single genes but also gene sets.
-Here we illustrate with real cases how to work with them.
-Any gene set of interest can be inspected with this procedure, below we show an example with a set of preferential genes.
+Any gene set of interest can be inspected with this procedure, and here we illustrate with real cases on how to work with them.

-We can visualize the expression of preferentially expressed genes in the relevant subclasses.
-The objects are available at: ...
+For example, we can visualize the expression of preferentially expressed genes in the relevant subclasses.
+The objects are available for download here.

 ``` r